Don’t worry, Calvin Ridley.

 Recapping the sports betting activity of Josh Shaw

-As we prepared to flip the calendar from November to December–and while the majority on the planet began decorating for Christmas–the news broke:
+As we prepared to flip the calendar from November to December in 2020 –and while the majority on the planet began decorating for Christmas–the news broke:

 “The NFL will suspend Josh Shaw, a defensive back for the Arizona Cardinals, who has been on injured reserve since August, for the 2020 season.”